Guimoye/cwac-wakeful/README.markdown

 you call `sendWakefulWork()` upon your `WakefulIntentService` implementation.
-And, you need to implement `getMaxAge(Context)`, which should return the time in milliseconds after which, if we have not seen an alarm go off, we should assume that the alarms were canceled (e.g., application was force-stopped by the user), and should reschedule them.
+And, you need to implement `getMaxAge(Context)`, which should return the time in milliseconds after which, if we have not seen an alarm go off, you should assume that the alarms were canceled (e.g., application was force-stopped by the user) and should reschedule them.

 Then, create an XML metadata file where you identify the class